SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-Statement-PreparedStatement-CallableStatement.md

 Once we obtain the connection, it is time to interact with the database.

-As we mentioned the JDBC APi provides you with several interfaces and classes.
+As we mentioned the JDBC API provides you with several interfaces and classes.

 The interfaces used to interact with the database and send statements to it are "**Statement, PreparedStatement, CallableStatement**".